-According to the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) the vegetation type is expected to be Bushmanland Arid Grassland.
+The proposed site for the residential development is partly developed and has some natural vegetation present.
+According to the Vegetation map of South Africa, Lesotho and Swaziland (Mucina & Rutherford, 2006, as updated in the 2012 beta version) the vegetation type is expected to be Bushmanland Arid Grassland (see figure 9 below).
 Bushmanland Arid Grassland is not considered a threatened vegetation type, with more than 99% remaining.
 However only 4% is formally conserved (Augrabies Falls National Park).
-According to the 2016 Northern Cape CBA map, the proposed development footprint is located within a terrestrial CBA.
-Unfortunately, there are no logical alternative sites available to the Kai !Garib Municipality, which will not impact on the CBA.
-The site will not impact on any centre of endemism.
-Please refer to Appendix 1G for the BIA and figure 13 below.
+According to the 2016 Northern Cape CBA map, the proposed development footprint is located within a Critical Biodiversity Area (CBA).
+Unfortunately, there are no logical alternative sites available to the Kai !Garib Municipality, which will not impact on the CBA (see figure 10).
+Please note that a Botanical Impact Assessment will be undertaken and will form part of the Draft Environmental Impact Report phase.

-Figure 13: SANBI Vegetation map of the area.
+Figure 9: SANBI BGIS Vegetation map of the area.